rhertzog/distro-tracker/docs/setup/setup.rst

 Local Settings
 --------------

 While Distro Tracker tries to guess as much as needed, you generally will want to customize some of its parameters.
-You will do so in ``distro_tracker/project/settings/local.py``.
-Have a look at the ``defaults.py`` to learn about all the variables that you can override and extend.
+You can do so by copying ``distro_tracker/project/settings/local.py.sample`` to ``distro_tracker/project/settings/local.py`` and then editing the latter file.
+Have a look at :py:mod:`distro_tracker.project.settings.defaults` to learn about all the variables that you can override and extend.

 To make things easier, Distro Tracker provides default configuration suitable